 Occacock from Actual Survey was a well-executed map by Price.
 The engraving quality was sufficient for its purpose, but certainly not up to the standards available in Philadelphia at the time.
 The local silversmith in New Bern was likely chosen for expediency and economics, though that is pure conjecture.
 Information pertaining to the timeliness and cost of the engraving and printing is not available.

 The pamphlet was advertised for sale in several newspapers, the earliest being in December 1795

 An internet search reveals few extant copies of the “Occacock” pamphlet containing the map, not surprising since the publisher advertised availability of only “A few copies”.
-An example has been confirmed in the State Archives in Raleigh.
-The Duke University Library on line catalog also lists a copy.
+The State Archives in Raleigh has the pamphlet with map.
+The Duke University Library possesses a copy of the pamphlet, lacking the map.
+In addition to the State Archives, one extant copy of the map (without pamphlet and with a New York provenance from the early 19th century) is known.
 If you confirm the survival of other copies, please let us know via the “What’s on your mind?” comment box below.
 The pamphlet was reprinted in the October 1926 issue of the North Carolina Historical Review, available on line via this link.
 It is also available for download as a pdf through JSTOR.

 As alluded to earlier, Jonathan Price also participated in a survey of the NC coast in 1797, leading to the 1798 publication of this chart: